LEADING OFF: Scherzer unbeaten with Dodgers, faces Reds

 MAX EFFORT

-Max Scherzer has dominated since being traded to the Dodgers, and tries to extend his streak of success when he pitches at Cincinnati in a matchup with playoff implications.
+Max Scherzer has dominated since being traded to the Dodgers, and tries to extend his success streak when he pitches at Cincinnati in a matchup with playoff implications.

 Scherzer is 6-0 with an 0.88 ERA in eight starts for Los Angeles, which got the three-time Cy Young Award winner and star infielder Trea Turner from Washington at the trade deadline in late July.
 In 51 innings for the Dodgers, Scherzer has allowed just 29 hits and struck out 72.